 Palasha is a famous Ayurvedic herb, used since the times of Sushruta.
 Its botanical name is Butea monosperma, belongs to Fabaceae family.
-Its leaves are used peculiarly in southern part of India.
+Its leaves are used particularly in southern parts of India.
 Its leaves are used to prepare food plates.

 English name – Flame of the forest tree